Ad-blocking browser Brave launches out of beta

 Brave Rewards is the company’s attempt to fund the web.
 You can use it to support your favorite publishers and content creators by sending Basic Attention Tokens (BAT) as tips, either directly as you browse or via recurring monthly payments.
 The program is currently supported by over 300,000 websites, a tiny but not insignificant fraction of the web.

 Brave Ads goes further with a blockchain-based advertising model.
 First announced in June 2018, the digital ads platform rolled out in April to all Brave users.
 In return for your attention, you receive 70% of the gross ad revenue, paid out with BAT.
 Brave keeps the remaining 30%.
-Brave Ads first rolled out to desktop, then Android, and now on iPhones and iPads.
+Brave Ads first rolled out to desktop, then Android, and now iPhones and iPads.
 When Brave Ads was still in beta, you had to opt into Brave Rewards and then turn on Ads.
 Now, when you opt into Brave Rewards, Brave Ads is enabled by default.

 Since Brave Software can’t use tracking, Brave pushes ad catalogs (one per region and language) to your device.
 As you browse, Brave learns about your interests based on the content of sites you visit.
 It then locally matches the best available ad from the catalog.
 Using machine learning, Brave Software claims its ad system can deliver ads “at the right time” based on the user’s “behavior in the browser.”